 There’s a catch, however.
 The prospect of opening a dropshipping store might seem simple, but the real process isn’t as easy as people think.

 You’d think, how difficult it can be?
 All you have to do is take orders, get the product delivered, and make a decent profit.

 Not so fast.
 Contrary to popular belief, dropshipping is not a get-rich-overnight scheme.

-- Low-profit margins.
+- Lower profit margins than selling your own products.
 When it comes to dropshipping, overhead is low — but so are the profit margins.
 A large chunk of what you will earn is going to be skimmed off by the supplier.
-Here’s how you might calculate your profit margin: (Traffic x 0.02) x (Avg order value x 0.3) = Profit

 Here’s what statistics have to say:

 Around 27% of online retailers have now adopted dropshipping.

 So the completion is high.
 However, if you go about it the right way, there’s a whole lot of potential in the dropshipping business.

 Here’s a quick guide for you to get started with dropshipping:

 - Choose a niche market and research what products are best suited for your market and audience.